 Nothing will change in the short term for British passport-holders living, working, and travelling in the EU.
 This includes Anglo-Australian dual nationals.
 Whether this state of affairs will continue in the future will depend upon the outcome of negotiations between the UK and the EU.

 Australian citizens should begin to look at the guidance issued by the UK (available through the Department for Exiting the European Union) and the EU in relation to a range of issues which could affect them in regard to residency, travel, education and employment, depending on their circumstances.
-These include (but not limited to) modes of travel between the UK and the EU, including by air, sea, rail, coach and/or car; travel between the UK and Ireland; changes to airport security; passports and visas; drivers licences and international driving permits; vehicle insurance; pets and horses; mobile phone contracts and mobile roaming; importing and exporting; VAT; banking and other financial services; and family law and other civil law issues.
+These include (but not limited to) modes of travel between the UK and the EU, including by air, sea, rail, coach and/or car; travel between the UK and Ireland; changes to airport security; passports and visas; drivers licenses and international driving permits; vehicle insurance; pets and horses; mobile phone contracts and mobile roaming; importing and exporting; VAT; banking and other financial services; and family law and other civil law issues.

 The EU and UK will continue to periodically issue further guidance in relation to Brexit.
 Australians should consider signing up to email notification services provided by the UK government and by the European Commission to keep updated on issues directly relevant to them.

 Australian individuals should contact their service provider directly to ascertain if and when there will be changes to contracts and/or consumer services provided as a result of Brexit.
 Australians should also consider whether it is appropriate for them to acquire legal advice and/or engage a migration agent, insurance broker, or other type of consultant to support them in preparing for all eventualities, including 'no deal'.